Fred's at Barneys NY is permanently closed

 The real question is, why on earth are we reviewing a famous department store restaurant?
 Because it’s hilarious, that’s why.
 Nowhere else will you find such an entertaining mix of blown-out 55-going-on-22 moms, burnt-out post-college city natives, and people who think they look like celebrities but most definitely aren’t.
 Fred’s isn’t so much about the food as the atmosphere - but the hand-cut french fries are arguably more of a reason to go to Barneys than Barneys itself.
 Their green goddess salad dressing is also a supernatural enigma, making otherwise boring vegetables like pea shoots seem appetizing (see: chopped chicken salad.)

-If you do end up at Fred's (grandma in town from Boca?), do yourself a favor and embed yourself in the experience.
-Split one of the house made pizzas and a salad with the table, or the delicious chicken soup.
+If you do end up at Fred’s, split one of the house made pizzas and a salad with the table, or the delicious chicken soup.
 There for dinner?
 Braised pork bolognese.
-Just don't make eye contact with any of the regulars.
-Legend has it you'll turn into stone.
+Just don’t make eye contact with any of the regulars.
+Legend has it you’ll turn into stone.

 Estelle’s Chicken Soup